a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

     )
 ```

 This is very similar to the `retrieve_widget_list` function that we created in the same file so it should be easy to understand.
-Create a new file named `test_retrieve_widget.py` and add everything you see below:
+Create a new file named `test_retrieve_widget.py` in the `tests` folder and add everything you see below:

 ```python {linenos=table}
 """Test cases for GET requests sent to the api.widget API endpoint."""